 The Pendoring Awards encourages the creative evolution of indigenous language communication.
 Quite simply, at Pendoring, we speak South African!

 Work created in the following languages is eligible for entry: Afrikaans, isiNdebele, isiXhosa, isiZulu, Setswana, Sepedi, Sesotho, siSwati, Tshivenda, Xitsonga.
-All entries must be submitted online and paid in full by Friday, 2 October 2020 at midnight.
-Read more about the entry requirements here.
+Entries closed on Friday, 2 October 2020, and judging is currently underway.
+Watch this space for results, winners and beautiful work built around our official languages.

 Entry fees are non-refundable.